cjmurphy93/The-Empire_types_back/README.md

 - [ ] Add levels and bosses
 - [ ] Add leaderboard
 - [ ] Possibly add user movement for an additional level of interaction
+- [ ] User health indicated by words, and enemies deal damage by 'typing'

+## Wireframe